labgem/microscope-user-doc/docs/content/compgenomics/prophages_defense_systems.rst

 A defense system is a molecular system used to defend the prokaryote against bacteriophages.
 We use DefenseFinder to detect such regions.

+To gather more informations about Cas system, we use CRISPRCasFinder to detect CRISPR sequences around a Cas system.

 What is Phigaro?
 ================